Skip to main content

 Can you buy a house in pre-foreclosure?

-A home won’t officially go on the market until the foreclosure process is complete.
+A home generally won’t officially go on the market until the foreclosure process is complete.
 If the borrower pays their outstanding debt before the home is foreclosed on, they will be able to keep their home.

 In summary